vitalik/django-ninja/docs/docs/tutorial/index.md

     ...
 ```

-if you need to handle multiple methods with single function you can use api
+if you need to handle multiple methods with single function you can use `api_operation` method:

 ```Python hl_lines="1"